 Maybe you have noticed that most of my examples and tips are about photographs with people in them.

-You will also want to crop architecture or landscape photos.
+You might also want to crop architecture or landscape photos.
 However, the rules for these kinds of subjects are not as strict as when there are people in your images.

 Do you often crop your images?
 Tell me in the comment box below.